sergiocupa/ObjectCloner/README.md

 # ObjectCloner
-Intended to copy objects quickly and simply.
-It creates a constructor at runtime that scans the object properties and assigns the corresponding properties of the target object.
-It supports primitive types, object, array and list.
-For object type properties, a new constructor is also created for this type.
-It does not use reflection, which has low performance, it uses a type creator that builds the constructor through IL codes.
+Designed to copy objects quickly and easily.
+To be able to copy, it creates a constructor at runtime, where all the properties of the input object are assigned.
+It supports primitive types, objects, arrays and lists.
+Copies are made in cascade, as needed, if object-type properties are identified.
+Instead of using reflection, which has low performance, it uses a type generator that builds the constructor through IL code.

 Bugs identified to fix